| | | Key Predictive Dynamix Modeling Algorithms

 into the node represents a set of AND-ed conditions (ex., IF iVar1=a and

 iVar2=b and iVar3=c THEN oVar = d).
+Decision trees train by selecting the most

 discriminative variable from the list of candidate variables then